AnimaApp/anima-dsa/packages/docs/guide/introduction/features.md

 ### 4. Media-queries to Figma variants

-Anima DSA also handles responsive layouts.
-When importing your component to Figma, you'd be able to define which viewports you'd like to see in Figma.
-Anima will add a "Viewport" size property to your component, with all selected sizes
+Have components that look different on different screens?
+We’ve got you covered.
+When importing your component to Figma, you’re able to define which viewports you’d like to see in Figma.
+Anima will add a “Viewport” size property to your component, with all selected sizes

 <img width="821" alt="Media-queries as Variants" src="https://github.com/AnimaApp/anima-storybook-cli/assets/96059044/94e88059-c175-4eb5-8259-d4713db9f8d0">

 ### 5. Code snippets embedded in instances

-Know for each component if it already exists in your source code, and which properties to used for the selected instance
+Know for each component if it already exists in your source code, and which properties to use for the selected instance

 <img width="1164" alt="snippet_in_variants" src="https://github.com/AnimaApp/anima-storybook-cli/assets/96059044/7c5db3fa-2693-4a83-8b87-1e9a9419fa97">